 It might not feel like it right now but it’s summer holiday season and it’s time to get out and about to explore the UK.
 Don’t worry if you don’t have the time of money to take a full week in the sun as we’ve put together 8 gorgeous places in the South of England that are all easily accessible for a weekend break.

 The south of England is one of the most popular spots in the UK to explore – partly because of the slightly better weather and the proximity to London – but mostly because it’s absolutely gorgeous and there’s so much to do!

 So if you’re looking for a good old British weekender, here are some of the best spots in the south of England.
-For more info about each destination, check out this South England Travel Map for advice on how to get there, activities, food and drink and local attractions.

 Here are 8 places in Southern England easily accessible for a weekend away from London.

 Best for a romantic weekend away

 The historical and romantic city of Cambridge ticks every box for a couple’s weekend retreat.
 The amazing architecture, museums, galleries, markets and boutiques will keep you busy and an impressive summer events program means there’s something going on almost every weekend.
 There are lots of fairs and festivals every year including the Cambridge Film Festival that’s held every September.